 Many patients experience difficulty in managing and taking control of his or her health, especially when their actions and vitals readings outside of the doctor’s office can largely go unknown or unseen by the doctor.
 Notably, 78% of healthcare consumers wear or are willing to wear technology to track their lifestyle and/or vital signs — demonstrating that while many are interested in engaging in their health, they lack the option to do so.
 RPM programs offer an opportunity for these patients to become more educated and engaged in their healthcare, which can encourage lifestyle changes and result in better outcomes.

-Sutter Health and Validic Pilot Demonstration
+Validic Pilot Demonstration

 Preliminary results determined that patients found the use devices and applications in their care program as an enhancement to their quality of life — enabling them to better self-manage their diabetes.
 Patients also found the remote monitoring program strengthened their relationship with their care team (inclusive of the physician, nurse, and nutritionist) and eased the burden on them to manually record readings and attend weekly in-person visits.
 In fact, patients asked to donate more data as part of the study.
 Additionally, patients were able to lower their a1c levels – some for the first time in years.

-One such patient, Michael, struggled with managing his diabetes when he was diagnosed at age 40.
+One such patient, Steve, struggled with managing his diabetes when he was diagnosed at age 40.
 After failing to see results from other treatment plans, and with a desire to take control of his health, he became a part of this remote monitoring pilot.

-After his diagnosis, Michael continued to struggle.
+After his diagnosis, Steve continued to struggle.
 He struggled to maintain a healthy weight despite working out and leading an active lifestyle; he struggled with his a1c levels despite a managed diet and nutrition program; he struggled to feel in control of his condition and overall health.

 Remote care in treatment plans

-As more stories each day — like that of Michael — are showing the impact of remote monitoring on patient outcomes, engagement, and satisfaction, it is becoming evident that remote monitoring is a viable solution for chronic condition management that not only improves outcomes but can also offer additional benefits, such as reduced hospital readmissions and cost savings.
+As more stories each day — like that of Steve — are showing the impact of remote monitoring on patient outcomes, engagement, and satisfaction, it is becoming evident that remote monitoring is a viable solution for chronic condition management that not only improves outcomes but can also offer additional benefits, such as reduced hospital readmissions and cost savings.